 Which of zero or one pertains to unity?
 Zero is nothingness, and one is wholeness.
 Both could imply unity, but the former, concealed, is unity in darkness; the latter is unity brought to light.
 Within one system, one Universe, there occurs a unitary evolution.
 Unity refers to an invariant variational upon which “energy is conserved because time is uniform; momentum is conserved because space is the same everywhere — it is homogeneous; angular momentum is conserved because space looks the same in every direction — it is isotropic.”It isn’t the stars rustling that I hear but the muffled sound of nothingness.

 There appear to be conceptual objects too subtle to differentiate, subtleties that call for candid recognition.
 One is the gate of all subtleties.
 In our pursuit of nothingness, we find ourselves at the Janus point where no direction is distinguished.
-Stephen Hawkins is quoted to have said that asking what came before the Big Bang is meaningless.
+Stephen Hawking is quoted to have said that asking what came before the Big Bang is meaningless.
 It is like asking, “what lies south of the South Pole?”.
 It would be like sliding down the celestial Sphere from the imaginary point of the celestial South Pole beyond the dark clouds of the Chamaeleon complex and the South Pole Wall.
 Is it where lies the elusive birth of time?

 Space-time picture of the causal relationship between the events (Nima Arkani-Hamed, Paolo Benincasa, Alexander Postnikov)